 You have the legal right to skip work if you’re in too much pain and cannot perform your usual duties after an injury.
 However, in case of a partial disability, you may be advised to return to work and perform your duties under a doctor-recommended lighter duty program (or simply be advised to not perform certain activities at work such as lifting heavy objects).

-If you are unable to return to work due to an orthopedic injury – and your doctor has proof that your injuries make it impossible for you to work in your usual capacity – seek the legal advice of an Encino orthopedic injury lawyer to get an official excuse from work.
+If you are unable to return to work due to an orthopedic injury – and your doctor has proof that your injuries make it impossible for you to work in your usual capacity – seek the legal advice of a Los Angeles orthopedic injury lawyer to get an official excuse from work.

 If you were assigned a light duty program after an injury and yet your employer asks you to perform a task that doesn’t fit your program, let your lawyer do the talking.
 A skilled attorney will ensure that you are not being asked to perform many tasks that go against your doctor’s recommendations.
 The last thing you would want is to aggravate your injuries at work.